t-fbd/cdg_api/README.md

 ### Using `CongressApiClient`

 `CongressApiClient` allows you to interact with various API endpoints.
-Below are examples demonstrating how to fetch different types of data.
+Below are examples demonstrating how to fetch different types of data, including the new `Endpoints::Manual` variant.

 #### Example 1: Fetching Members